edmeehan/edmeehan-dev-astro/src/content/pages/contact.md

       **Please fill out this form to get in touch with me.**

       If you prefer to call, please leave a voicemail with your name and contact information at [1-858-876-8088](tel:1-858-876-8088).
-Because of robocalls, I no longer answer unknown numbers.
+Because of robocalls,
+      I no longer answer unknown numbers.

       **Your information is safe with me.** I do not sell any information to third parties and will only share your information if you ask me to.
     form:
+      _bookshop_name: form/builder
       name: contact
-      action: /contact/
+      action: /thank-you/
+      submit: Send Message
       fields:
         - _bookshop_name: form_fields/text
           label: Full Name